TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-connetivitytoo365ip.md

 <properties
 	pageTitle="Microsoft Azure has information regarding your issue" description="Microsoft Azure has information regarding your issue" infoBubbleText="Microsoft Azure has information regarding your issue.
-Please see details to the right." service="microsoft.recoveryservices"
+Please see details on the right." service="microsoft.recoveryservices"
 	resource="vaults"
 	authors="asgang"